michaelcillo22/RealTimeBusTracker/README.md

 # RealTimeBusTracker
-## Real time bus tracker using APIs that contains all the bus data from Boston.
+## Real time bus tracker using APIs that contains all the bus data from Boston City.
 <img src = "./images/bustracker.PNG">

 ## Description: